Home ยป Recipe Index ยป Cakes

 four pictures showing cake assembling. first picture using an offset spatula to smooth out the top of the cake. second picture showing how to make the decoration on the sides of the cake. third picture showing the piping of brigadeiro on top of the cake. fourth picture showing placing the coconut brigadeiro balls on top of the cake.

-However, I did use a mini offset spatula to form the spiral decoration around the cake.
-Simply position the spatula horizontally against the side of the cake, and spin the cake board around keeping the spatula in place.
+Position the spatula horizontally against the side of the cake, and spin the cake board around keeping the spatula in place.

 Then pipe some brigadeiro on top.
 I also topped the cake with some coconut brigadeiro balls, aka beijinhos.